Diane Keaton

 Diane Keaton in childhood and youth

-The major responsibility for raising their daughter fell on Dorothy, a member of the Free Methodist Church.
+Dorothy, a Free Methodist Church member, took on most of the responsibility for raising their daughter.
 This lively, active, and artistic woman greatly inspired young Diane.
-When her mother won the "Mrs. Los Angeles for housewives" competition, Diane first thought about becoming an actress.
-Another idol for Keaton was the Hollywood star Katherine Hepburn, known for playing strong and independent women.
+When her mother won the "Mrs. Los Angeles for housewives" competition, Diane first started thinking about becoming an actress.
+Keaton also idolized Hollywood star Katherine Hepburn, known for playing strong and independent women.

 During her school years, Keaton actively participated in school concerts, performed vocal numbers, and attended a drama club.
-After finishing school, she enrolled in the acting department of Orange Coast College in California but dropped out after a year to pursue a career in Manhattan.
+After high school, she enrolled in Orange Coast College's acting department in California but dropped out after a year to chase her dreams in Manhattan.
 Around the same time, Diane changed her surname to Keaton, her mother's maiden name, as there was already an actress named Diane Hall in Hollywood.

 Diane Keaton in her youth